 Our bye-laws provide that our business is to be managed and conducted by our board of directors.
-Bermuda law requires that our directors be individuals, but there is no requirement in our bye-laws or Bermuda law that directors hold any of our shares.
+There is no requirement in our bye-laws or Bermuda law that directors hold any of our shares.
 There is also no requirement in our bye-laws or Bermuda law that our directors must retire at a certain age.